Twitter almost doesn’t need an introduction.

 - Paid ads from Twitter convert twice as many visitors as organic tweets (source).
-Based on the number above, this would mean a conversion rate of 0.45% for organic tweets.
+This would mean a conversion rate of 0.45% for organic tweets based on the number above.

 - The average click-through rate (CTR) on Twitter is 1.64%, and, unfortunately, the more followers you have, the lower your click-through rate (source).

 - If you have between 50 and 1000 followers, you can get a CTR of 6.16%; between 1,000 and 5,000 followers, it is 1.45%; between 5,000 and 10,000, it is 0.55%; and for more than 10,000, it is 0.45% (source).

 - The ideal posting frequency on Twitter is 5 times per day (source).

 - Paying for followers with a Twitter follower campaign costs between $2.50 and $4 per follower (source).